expo/expo/docs/versions/unversioned/sdk/filesystem.md

   The remote URI to download from.

--   **path (_string_)** --
+-   **fileUri (_string_)** --

-  The local path of the file to download to.
-If there is no file at this path, a new one is created.
-If there is a file at this path, its contents are replaced.
+  The local URI of the file to download to.
+If there is no file at this URI, a new one is created.
+If there is a file at this URI, its contents are replaced.

 -   **options (_object_)** --